jpdevries/fault/README.md

 # fault
 A comprehensive collection of default CSS settings for HTML5 tags as Silent Sass Classes and Mixins.

+Fault is completely silent.
+Including fault in your project initially adds 0 bytes to your CSS payload.
+So if your site is slow well, that's your&nbsp;fault.

 ## Usage

 ```scss